percona/psmysql-docs/docs/upgrade.md

 Review other [Percona blogs](https://www.percona.com/blog/) that contain upgrade information.

-Implemented in release Percona Server for MySQL 8.0.15-5, *Percona Server for MySQL* uses the upstream implementation of binary log file encryption and relay log file encryption.
+Implemented in Percona Server for MySQL 8.0.15-5, *Percona Server for MySQL* uses the upstream implementation of binary log file encryption and relay log file encryption.

+## Known limitation

+The Percona 5.7 and Percona 8.0 Dockerfiles have a different user ID (UID).
+This difference can create compatibility and permissions issues.
+The UID determines the permissions for the anonymous volume mounts.
+Since the UIDs differ between versions, the container does not have the necessary permissions to access or modify these volumes.